Japanese submarine I-4: 1929–1937

 Submarine Division 8 completed its assignment to Submarine Squadron 1 on 1 October 1932 and again was assigned to the Yokosuka Defense Division in the Yokosuka Naval District, but it returned to duty in Submarine Squadron 1 in the 1st Fleet on 15 November 1933.
 I-4 got underway from Sasebo, Japan, in company with the other vessels of Submarine Squadron 1 — I-1, I-2, and I-3 of Submarine Division 7 and I-5 and I-6 of Submarine Division 8 — for a training cruise in Chinese waters on 29 March 1935.
 The six submarines concluded the cruise with their return to Sasebo on 4 April 1935.
 On 15 November 1935, Submarine Division 8 again returned to the Yokosuka Defense Division in the Yokosuka Naval District, and that day I-4 was placed in reserve.

 Submarine Division 8 returned to service in Submarine Squadron 1 in the 1st Fleet on 1 December 1936.
-On 27 March 1937, I-4 departed Sasebo in company with I-1, I-2, I-3, I-5, and I-6 for training in the vicinity of Tsingtao, China.
+On 27 March 1937, I-4 departed Sasebo in company with I-1, I-2, I-3, I-5, and I-6 for training in the vicinity of Qingdao, China.
 The six submarines concluded the training cruise with their arrival at Ariake Bay on 6 April 1937.